Multifamily Finance

 • Senior debt or subordinate financing available

-Program Allocation 15% to 35% of Affordable Housing Financing Fund (AHFF) allocation
+Program Allocation Program funding is 15% to 35% of total Affordable Housing Financing Fund annual allocation

-Area Median Incomes (AMIs) Served • 60% average AMI for all restricted units comprising the project
+Area Median Incomes (AMIs) Served • Not to exceed 60% average AMI for all restricted units comprising the project

 • If debt is subordinate, the senior debt AMI requirements may be operative instead, provided those requirements demonstrate alignment to the debt program’s intent to support low- and middle-income multifamily rental housing.